 Whether you are already a keen reader looking to improve your reading skills or you are a novice seeking tips to help you to better engage with the written word, there are many ways in which you can become a more active reader.
 English lessons with a particular focus on reading can improve the speed at which you currently read and can offer you tips on how to further enhance your reading skills whilst presenting you with some of the best and most inspiring texts to tackle along the way.

-Go through the many English tutors featured on Superprof.
+Go through the many English courses featured on Superprof.

 As part of their Teaching English series, the British Council recommends a series of steps be taken when teaching beginners to read.
 These different stages are designed to help learners explore different ways of developing skills.